sheilsarda/Deep_Learning/README.md

 - Train a convolutional neural network on the CIFAR-10 dataset
 - Understand the vanishing gradient problem and how the LSTM architecture solves this

+### PS3 Cauchy-Schwartz inequality and RNNs

+- Use the Cauchy-Schwartz inequality to prove that the co-coercivity of the gradient and its Lipschitz continuity are equivalent
+- Implement a RNN for predicting the next character in a given sentence using Leo Tolstoy's War and Peace as the training dataset

+### PS4

 ## [Final Project: Few-Shot Meta Q-Learning with Reptile](https://github.com/sheilsarda/ESE546_Final_Project)